If you are a Judge, please feel free to copy this for your information.

 Watch them as they move out, does the tail go up and the expression change?
 If it does then the dog is naturally happy and is just unsure and wary of you.
 This is more obvious in adolescents and exposure to shows usually fixes the problem.
 If the dog slinks or fights hysterically on the table don’t push the situation, take stock of his age, however if the dog is vicious then treat it as a fault and grade it in context of that fault.

-Slightly rounded and elongated skull.
+Head and Skull Slightly rounded and elongated skull.
 Cheeks cleanly chiselled, lean and flat, tapering into muzzle.
 Stop slightly pronounced but not extreme.
 Head smooth, without excess wrinkles.
 Distance from base of skull to stop equal to distance from stop to tip of nose.
 Muzzle tapering slightly but never pointed, leans without flews.
 Nose is a prominent feature, narrow in keeping with muzzle, any colour acceptable.
 Head presenting a graceful appearance, with alert expression.
 Lips tight and thin.
 An ideal crest begins at the stop and tapers off down the neck.
 Long and flowing preferred but sparse acceptable.

 Head and Skull Description